 One feature from other G-Shock tide watches that is notably absent, according to the manual, is the ability to check the tide levels for a specific day in the future, or a specific time on a future day.
 This may put some people off, and we can’t explain why this feature wasn’t included.
 Perhaps Casio does not want people to rely solely on the watch for activity planning because of liability reasons, as activities involving the ocean and tides can be very dangerous.
 Whatever the reason, its omission seems like a step back.
 Also, only one port can be set at a time, so there is no way to quickly view information for other ports without having to change the setting with the smartphone app or one of the 50 presets.

-Another apparent shortcoming is that the time and height information for only the previous and the next high or low tide in relation to the current time is displayed.
+Another apparent shortcoming is that the time and height information for only one high tide and one low tide is shown, presumably in relation to the current time.
 In most places, there are two tidal cycles a day, meaning two high tides and two low tides in a 24-hour period, so it would have been nice for the second tide screen to display information for all of these, or at least offer the ability to cycle through them.
+In the second display mode, it appears that all the cycles are shown graphically for a 24 hour period, but measurement information is only provided for one cycle.

 Keep in mind that we are assuming all of this based on the manual, and we have not actually used the watch yet.

 The GBX-100 is a welcome addition for those who want more tide information on a G-Shock, though it may not end up replacing your tide calendar or app.
-The GBX-100 series is expected to be released in June or July 2020, with a reported price of around $219.
+The GBX-100 series (GBX100 in the U.S.) will be released in mid-June 2020, with a list price of $160 each.